Malayisation: Indonesia

 Maimun Palace in Medan, a reminder of 19th century opulence of Malay Deli Sultanate.
 Although today the sultanate still crowned their sultan, he holds no actual political power, absorbed into North Sumatran provincial government.

 Historically, Indonesia was home to a number of Malay sultanates that were involved in the process of Malayisation throughout the archipelago.
 The three main elements often associated with the concept of Malayization, namely the Malay monarchy or loyalty to the sultan as the ruler of the Malays, the dominance of Malay identity which includes ethnic and linguistic aspects, and the position of Islam as the official religion, have no official recognition in modern Indonesian statehood.
 This is mostly because the pluralism and diversity policy enshrined in the Pancasila national ideology avoids domination of certain group over another.
+Indonesian founding fathers attempted to transcend ethnic loyalty by promoting a new trans-ethnic loyalty.

 Contrary to Brunei and Malaysia, a major component of Malayness — fealty to a ruling sultan — was removed from the modern Indonesian republican ideology.
 Indonesian republican outlook regard monarchy as a form of ancient feudalism and incompatible to modern democratic statehood envisioned by Indonesian founding fathers.
 The movement against ruling monarch mainly led by leftist and nationalist that seek to dismantle traditional royal institution.
+Hence, the traditional ruling elite, or kerajaan, in the Malay sultanates of East Sumatra saw Indonesian nationalism as a threat to them and saw Indonesian nationalism as a scheme to establish Javanese dominance over the Malays with involvement of non-indigenous suku (tribe) in Sumatra.
 In March 1946, a major uprising broke out against several Malay-Muslim Sultanates and rich Malay classes in East Sumatra, removing the traditional feudal social structure in the region.
 Today, several regional kingdoms or sultanate survive, despite holding no actual political power and without real authority, being replaced by provincial gubernatorial administration.
 The exception is the Javanese Yogyakarta Sultanate that won special region status, mostly owed to the sultanate's bid and support for the Indonesian Republic during the Indonesian National Revolution.
 These sultanates and kingdoms are only recognised as the custody of local culture, arts and traditions, although they might still enjoy prestige and held in high esteem especially among the local community.